gkgaurav31/gkgaurav31.github.io/_posts/2024-01-16-maximum-sum-square-submatrix-interviewbit.md

 arr = `[5 7 9]`

 Now, in this temporary array, we need to find a subarray of size B which has the maximum sum.
 For this we can make use of sliding windows technique!
 This sum will be the maximum sum which can be formed by choosing rows between 0 to 1 with length B=2.
 We will need to do this for all possible row combinations for which we will use two loops.
 The third loop will calculate `arr` array which has the sum of elements column wise.
-Finally, we will use a method to get the maximum sub subarray of size B. Update the answer, if it is >= maxSum.
+Finally, we will use a method to get the maximum sub subarray of size B. Update the answer, if it is more than maxSum.

 ```java
 public class Solution {